techsoysauce/techsoysauce.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I'm Jose Parocua (pah-row-qua) and my mission in life is to learn and **understand** as much as I can.
+Hi, I'm Jose Parocua (pah-row-qua) and I love learning and above all **understand** how tech works.
+It's amazing how this stuff works when you look at what's underneath the hood.

 I've been performing Enterprise IT since 2003 in the financial services sector.
 I've been around computers since the Windows 95 days.